-Project Ropa helps restore dignity and rekindle optimism by bringing clean clothing and access to other hygiene services directly to our homeless neighbors through impactful local partnerships.
+Project Ropa helps restore dignity, rekindle optimism and empower lives by bringing clean clothing and access to other hygiene services directly to our homeless neighbors through impactful local partnerships.

 When you're homeless, it doesn't take long to look that way, and the world and your options in it shrink.
 Access to hygiene services is a human right yet for many people experiencing homelessness there are often significant barriers to proper hygiene.
 Most homeless people literally have only the clothes on their backs.
 Access to clean clothing is essential to the overall well-being of a person and can be the key to opening doors to employment and housing.

 Project Ropa provides a curated selection of new and gently used high-quality men's and women's clothing, shoes and accessories, along with personal hygiene products -- all donated by local manufacturers, retailers and nonprofit partners -- which we bring to locations throughout the city each week in a retrofitted van that acts as a mobile walk-in closet.
 At the same time, the people we serve can take a shower offered by another mobile-service provider with whom we work in tandem.

 We believe in second chances for people who want to turn their lives around.
 Our vision is to help break the cycle of homelessness by restoring dignity and creating living-wage job opportunities for people with barriers to employment.

 Mobile Hygiene Service

 Project Ropa helps restore dignity and empower lives by bringing clean clothing and hygiene kits directly to people experiencing homelessness at locations in the Greater Los Angeles area, in a retrofitted van that acts as a mobile walk-in closet.SERVICE SCHEDULE »

 We employ previously incarcerated individuals and people transitioning out of homelessness to work with our mobile street service and recycling program.
 We provide living wage salaries and access to ancillary services to help break the cycle of homelessness.